 Students completing this course will be able to demonstrate a basic practical knowledge of Adobe Illustrator toward the creation of original graphics with an emphasis on fine art applications.
 Students are provided a comprehensive coverage in all areas of Adobe® Illustrator including fundamental concepts and progressing to in-depth exploration of the software's full set of features.
 Students work through real-world projects step-by-step, with guidance through the entire process.
 Students acquire the skills to pursue the Adobe Certified Associate Certification.
-FALL
+(Formally MART 256 - Introduction to Illustrator for Media Arts)